BonsaiDen/JavaScript-Garden/doc/pl/function/this.md

 ## Jak działa `this`

-JavaScript posiada inną koncepcję odnośnie tego na co wskazuje specjalna nazwa `this`, niż większość innych języków programowania.
-Istnieją dokładnie **pięć** różnych sytuacji w których wartość `this` zostaje przypisana w języku JavaScript.
+JavaScript posiada inną koncepcję odnośnie tego na co wskazuje słowo kluczowe `this`, niż większość innych języków programowania.
+Istnieje dokładnie **pięć** różnych sytuacji, w których wartość `this` jest przypisana w języku JavaScript.

 JavaScript has a different concept of what the special name `this` refers to than most other programming languages do.
 There are exactly **five** different